sketchub-official/server_data/error_codes/README.md

-ERR_ACCOUNT_ALREADY_EXISTS | If user is trying to create already existing account ERR_USERNAME_TAKEN | The username is already taken ERR_INTERNAL_EMAIL | Email servers are not working
+ERR_ACCOUNT_ALREADY_EXISTS | If user is trying to create already existing account ERR_USERNAME_TAKEN | The username is already taken ERR_INTERNAL_EMAIL | Email servers are not working ERR_ACCESS_DENIED | The user dont have permission to do something ERR_INVALID_ARGUMENT | For example, trying to delete project which doesnt exists OK | Dont trust OK for request status, it is not always provided, try to work from "status" key in the object